Nastel/jkool-client-java-api/README.md

             .setMsgText("Casablanca is playing.");
 ```

 Please note that this example code depicts streaming in real-time.
-Therefore the start date of the event will default to the current
+Therefore, the start date of the event will default to the current
 date/time and the end date will default to the start date plus the elapsed time.
 You can however control start/end dates.
 For example:

 ```java